Webs of stars or how to triangulate free sums of point configurations: Introduction

-Our paper is organized as follows.
-The \autoref{sec:toolbox} starts out with investigating two partially ordered sets which can be associated to any triangulation $\Delta$ of a point set, in which one point is marked.
+Our paper is organized as follows. \autoref{sec:toolbox} starts out with investigating two partially ordered sets which can be associated to any triangulation~$\Delta$ of a point set, in which one point is marked.
 Throughout the marked point will be the origin.
-The first poset contains the triangulated balls (of maximal dimension) which contain the origin, not necessarily as a vertex, and which are strictly star-shaped (with respect to the origin).
+The first poset orders, with respect to inclusion, the triangulated balls of maximal dimension which contain the origin (not necessarily as a vertex), and which are strictly star-shaped with respect to the origin.
 The second poset comprises the facets of the triangulation with the partial ordering induced by visibility from the origin; this is the \emph{stabbing poset}.

 In \autoref{sec:structure} we start to investigate triangulations of sums of point configurations.
-A key step is to analyze how a triangulation $\Delta_{P\oplus Q}$ induces triangulations on the two summands.
+A key step is to analyze how a triangulation $\triangle_{P\oplus Q}$ induces triangulations on the two summands.
 Here we obtain a unified treatment which simultaneously covers the case where the origin is a vertex of $\Delta_{P\oplus Q}$ and the case where it is not.
+Specifically, we show that the \emph{link map} $\sigma\mapsto\bar\biglink(\sigma)$, which assigns to each simplex $\sigma\in\triangle_{P\oplus Q}$ the cone over the origin of the link of~$\sigma$ in~$\triangle_{P\oplus Q}$, satisfies several technical properties, the most important of which is to preserve the order of the two aforementioned partial orders.

-Next, in \autoref{sec:web_of_stars} we can define \emph{webs of stars} and \emph{sum-triangulations}. \autoref{sec:constructing} is devoted to proving \autoref{thm:sum-triangulation}, which says that every triangulation of the free sum of two point configurations is a sum-triangulation.
-Finally, the \autoref{sec:sum-triangs_are_triangs} is dedicated to the proof of the converse direction, namely that \emph{every} pair of triangulations of the summands can be used to construct a triangulation of the sum.
+\autoref{sec:web_of_stars} generalizes the link map to \emph{webs of stars} and \emph{sum-triangulations}, and culminates in \autoref{thm:sum-triangulation}, which says that every triangulation of the free sum of two point configurations arises as a sum-triangulation.

+Finally, \autoref{sec:sum-triangs_are_triangs} is dedicated to the proof of the converse direction, namely that \emph{every} pair of triangulations of the summands can be used to construct a triangulation of the sum.
 However, the correspondence is not one-to-one, meaning that different pairs of triangulations of the summands may produce the same sum-triangulation.
-In order to show the applicability and the usefulness of our methods, in \autoref{sec:fano} we analyze one specific point configuration in detail: the free sum $\DP(2)\oplus\DP(4)$ of two \emph{del Pezzo polytopes} (of dimensions two and four).
-This is a smooth Fano polytope in dimension six with $16$ vertices; taking the origin into account gives a total of $17$ points.
-Using the triangulations of the summands as input (obtained via \topcom \cite{TOPCOM}) we compute all triangulations of $\DP(2)\oplus\DP(4)$ with \polymake~\cite{DMV:polymake}.
-We close the paper with a conjecture about regular triangulations and an appendix on an algorithmic detail.